Image

 Need help?
 See common fans (on the highest setting) and corresponding wind velocities on this cheat sheet.

 Need help?
 Check out this calculation guide.
 The typical range for this value is 1000 cm2 - 8000 cm2.
+This will be publicly shared.

 This value must be a whole number.
 Do not use decimals or spaces.
 Need help?
 Check out this guide.
+This will be publicly shared.

 Need help calculating voltage?
 Check out this guide.
+This will be publicly shared.

 Wind Load Chart